urswilke/pyramidi/README.md

 ### Manipulation of the midi data

-The wide format also allows to easily manipulate the midi data.
+The new format also allows to easily manipulate the midi data.
 For instance, let’s put the volume (called `velocity` in midi) of the first beat in every bar to the maximum (127), and to half of its original value otherwise: